pvandervelde/interview-2020-firstaml/README.md

 * Update the project file versions
 * Compile the projects and create a NuGet package in the `bld\deploy` folder of the workspace
 * Execute the unit tests

+## Future improvements

+* At the moment the library uses the `decimal` type to handle monetary values.
+This means that there is no currency information, only information about the value.
+If parcels need to be shipped internationally then currencies will become important.
+* At the moment there is no diagnostic information available about how an order came together.
+This may or may not be useful in the future.